-Do you need to know how to create a DMARC record to stop people from using your domain to send spam?
+Do you need to know how to create a DMARC record?

 What Is a DMARC Record?

-A DMARC record is one of the lines in your site’s DNS records.
-It’s designed to make it harder for a spammer to ‘spoof’ your domain, which means that they pretend to use your domain as the real sender.
+A DMARC record is a TXT record in your site’s DNS zone.
+DMARC makes it harder for a spammer to ‘spoof’ your domain, which means that they pretend to use your domain when they send spam.

-DMARC really helps to make sure phishing emails and malware can’t be sent from your email address.
+So DMARC helps to make sure phishing emails and malware can’t be sent from your email address.

-Here’s an example of the DMARC record for google.com.
+Here’s an example of the DMARC record for google.com from a DMARC analyzer.
 The green bar shows the actual DMARC record, and the table underneath explains what each part of the record means:

-If you’re using WP Mail SMTP to handle your WordPress emails, it’ll tell you if DMARC isn’t set up correctly.
+If you’re using WP Mail SMTP to handle your WordPress emails, it’ll tell you if DMARC isn’t set up correctly on your domain.

 The steps below will help you to resolve the issue.